mcgivrer/fromClassToGame/src/docs/chapters/03-delegate-things.md

     }
 ```

-if you run your Game class, you will get some console log output :
+if you run your Game class, you will get some consoles log output :

 ```txt
 key pressed: 76